ritik8004/drupal_assignment/README.lando.md

 ### Varnish

 There is a separate varnish file for Lando in `architecture/varnish/varnish-4-lando.vcl`.
-The existing file does not compile when using Lando.
+The existing file did not compile when using Lando, hence the need for a Lando specific version.

+### Memcache

+We are using two memcache services in a similar setup to other environments.
+The idea here is that we may flush out some of the memcache issues we've seen by replicating other environments more closely.

 ## Tooling